camchenry/wikidump/README.md

 # wikidump

-This crate can process Mediawiki dump (backup) files in XML format and allow you to extract whatever data you desire.
+This crate processes Mediawiki XML dump files and turns them into easily consumed pieces of data for language analysis, natural langauge processing, and other applications.

 ## Example
 ```rust